Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness: Analysis of Internal States in LLMs

 \subsection{Analysis of Last Token Representations}

-Our earlier analysis showed strong subject-to-last token information transfer for both FAs and AHs, but minimal transfer for UHs.
-We now examine how this difference shapes the distribution of last-token representations.
-When subject information is weakly propagated (UHs), last-token states receive little subject-specific update.
-For UH samples sharing the same prompt template, these states should therefore cluster in the representation space.
-In contrast, strong subject-driven propagation in FAs and AHs produces diverse last-token states that disperse into distinct subspaces.
+Since both FAs and AHs involve strong information propagation from subject representations, whereas this propagation is weaker for UHs, we hypothesize that this disparity in information flow also leads to distinct geometric properties in the last token representations.
+Specifically, the strong subject propagation for FAs and AHs suggests that their last-token representations receive significant subject-specific updates, causing them to \textbf{\textit{diverge}} in representation space.
+In contrast, because subject information is weakly propagated for UH samples, their last-token representations receive smaller updates and therefore are expected to remain \textbf{\textit{tightly clustered}}, dominated by the shared features of the prompt template.

-To test this, we compute cosine similarity among last-token representations $\mathbf{h}_T^\ell$.
-As shown in Figure~\ref{fig:cosine-similarity-for-the-last-token}, similarity is high ($\approx$ 0.9) for all categories in early layers, when little subject information is transferred.
-From mid-layers onward, FAs and AHs diverge sharply, dropping to $\approx$ 0.2 by layer 25.
-UHs remain moderately clustered, with similarity only declining to $\approx$ 0.5.
+To verify this, we compute the layer-wise cosine similarity among last-token representations $\mathbf{h}_T^\ell$ within each knowledge category (Figure~\ref{fig:cosine-similarity-for-the-last-token}).
+The results indicate that the strength of propagated subject information significantly affects the geometric properties.
+In early layers, cosine similarity is high for all categories ($\approx 0.9$).
+From the mid-layers onward, where subject representations propagate for FAs and AHs, their last-token representations diverge significantly.
+By layer 25, the cosine similarity for both FAs and AHs drops to $\approx 0.2$.
+In contrast, UHs remain moderately clustered, with cosine similarity only declining to $\approx 0.5$.

-Figure \ref{fig:last-token-tsne} shows the t-SNE visualization of the last token's representations at layer 25 of LLaMA-3-8B.
-The hidden representations of UH are clearly separated from FA, whereas AH substantially overlap with FA.
-These results indicate that the model processes UH differently from FA, while processing AH in a manner similar to FA.
-More visualization can be found in Appendix \ref{app:visualization}.
+To further illustrate this, we present a t-SNE visualization of the last token's representations at layer 25 of LLaMA-3-8B in Figure \ref{fig:last-token-tsne}.
+The visualization aligns with our cosine similarity analysis: hidden representations of UHs form a distinct cluster separated from FAs, whereas AHs substantially overlap with FAs.
+We quantitatively validate this observation using two cluster separability metrics (the Silhouette coefficient and Davies-Bouldin Index) in Appendix \ref{app:separability-metrics}, which show significantly higher separability for UHs compared to AHs.
+Additional visualizations can be found in Appendix \ref{app:visualization}.